-At GW Nutrition, we utilize our patented CleanSense™ Technology to improve the taste, color or odor of alternative proteins making them easier to be adopted in the food industry.
+At GW Nutrition, we utilize our patented CleanSense™ Technology to improve the taste, color and odor of alternative proteins making them easier to be used by the food industry.

 About